deislabs/deislabs.io/content/posts/introducing-yo-wasm.md

 tags: ["wasm", "yo-wasm"]
 ---

 WebAssembly (Wasm) is a portable standard for bytecode, allowing code to be compiled to an efficient representation that's amenable to just-in-time optimisation, and to be run on the operating system and runtime environment of your choice.
 An ever-increasing number of languages offer compilation to Wasm, and Wasm runtimes are available in major browsers and as separate programs.
-The existence of runtimes outside the browser, such as `wasmtime` and `wasCC`, opens up the possibility of using WASM as a general-purpose bytecode format, similar to Java bytecode or .NET CIL.
-For example, the Krustlet project provides a way to run WebAssembly modules as Kubernetes pods, performing compute work or serving HTTP requests.
+The existence of runtimes outside the browser, such as [`wasmtime`][wasmtime] and [`waSCC`][wascc], opens up the possibility of using WASM as a general-purpose bytecode format, similar to [Java bytecode][javabytecode] or [.NET CIL][cil].
+For example, the [Krustlet][krustlet] project provides a way to run WebAssembly modules as Kubernetes pods, performing compute work or serving HTTP requests.

-Although languages such as Rust and C/C++ can compile to WASM, it's not always obvious how to set up projects in this way - there is extra ceremony compared to most languages' "native" target.
+Although languages such as [Rust][rustwasm] and [C/C++][cwasm] can compile to WASM, it's not always obvious how to set up projects in this way - there is extra ceremony compared to most languages' "native" target.
 Setting up debugging and deployment also involves extra steps too, and those aren't always obvious.
 So there's a barrier to entry in the first place, and unwelcome configuration every time you create a new project.

-To make this a bit easier, we're building a Wasm project generator, using the popular Yeoman code generator, to take care of this setup for you.
+To make this a bit easier, we're building a Wasm project generator, using the popular [Yeoman][yeoman] code generator, to take care of this setup for you.
 We've just released the first preview and we'd love folks to try it out and let us know how it goes.

 To install Yeoman and the Wasm generator, you'll need to have Node.js and NPM already installed; then run: